Invest in Your Teen

 Each week your teen will switch their aligner for the next in the set.
 When worn the recommended 20-22 hours per day, your teen’s teeth will gradually move into the desired positions.

-Invisalign works best for mild to moderate orthodontic issues, and may not be an option if your teen needs more serious treatment.
+Invisalign and Spark work best for mild to moderate orthodontic issues, and may not be an option if your teen needs more serious treatment.

 Teen Orthodontics FAQ